COVID-19 Policies and Frequently Asked Questions

 How many spectators are allowed?

 There is not a spectator limit per dancer.
 The event will be scheduled throughout the day to allow spectators to attend and watch their dancer.
 Spectators must arrive and leave with their dancer at the conclusion of their time period.
 SDUSA teachers with competing dancers are able to attend and stay throughout the day for their dancers.
-All spectators must pre-register and complete the assumption of risk waiver (for either adult or child) AND the day of competition waiver - no on-site admission will be sold.

 Why is the cost of the event higher than the typical registration?